soluyanow/python1/Cookbook:-Connecting-to-a-remote-kernel-via-ssh.md

       "iopub_port": 49958
     }
     [client] $ for port in $(cat kernel-1234.json | grep '_port' | grep -o '[0-9]\+'); do
-    > ssh kerbin -f -N -L $port:127.0.0.1:$port
+    > ssh server -f -N -L $port:127.0.0.1:$port
     > done

-(the `-f -N` just mean "run in the background, and don't do anything but tunnel")
+Notes: the `-f -N` just mean "run in the background, and don't do anything but tunnel".

 That is to say, if *on client* you now try to connect to localhost:55460, the connection will be forwarded to localhost:55460 *on server*, etc.